ethicsatbrandeis/ethicsatbrandeis.github.io/index.md

 9/27 - *Foundations* <br>
 10/11 - *Societal Influence* <br>
-10/25 - TBD <br>
+10/25 - *Bias and Discrimination* <br>
 11/8 - TBD <br>
 11/22 - TBD <br>
 12/6 - TBD<br>

 ## Upcoming Meetings
+### Bias and Discrimination, October 25th, 2019
+We'll be talking about how bias can affect NLP tools.

+## Previous Meetings
 ### Societal Influence, October 11th, 2019
-We'll be about the societal influence NLP applications can have broadly, from social media filter bubbles to language models and speech synthesis in *deep fakes*.
+We'll be talking about the societal influence NLP applications can have broadly, from social media filter bubbles to language models and speech synthesis in *deep fakes*.

 #### Readings
 Anjalie Field, Doron Kliger, Shuly Wintner, Jennifer Pan, Dan Jurafsky, and Yulia Tsvetkov.
 2018.
 Framing and Agenda-setting in Russian News: a Computational Analysis of Intricate Political Strategies.
 In volume Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing, pages 3570–3580, Brussels, Belgium, August.
 Association for Computational Linguistics.